oxylabs/oxylabs-mcp/README.md

 [Web Scraper API](https://oxylabs.io/products/scraper-api/web) supports JavaScript rendering, parsed structured data, and cleaned HTML in Markdown format.
 [Web Unblocker](https://oxylabs.io/products/web-unblocker) offers JavaScript rendering and cleaned HTML, but doesn’t return parsed data.

 ---

-> [!WARNING]
-> Usage with the MCP Inspector is affected by an ongoing issue with the Python SDK for MCP, see: https://github.com/modelcontextprotocol/python-sdk/pull/85.
-For Claude, a forked version of the SDK is used as a temporary fix.

 ## License